 The Southeast Booster Station consists of three can vertical turbine pumps operating on variable frequency drives.
 This station can operate in two modes: (1) to fill the Highlands ground storage reservoir and (2) to bypass the reservoir and pump directly into the Highlands high service pump suction.
 This second mode will allow the ground storage reservoir to be removed from service for maintenance.

 All four booster stations are monitored and can be controlled from either WTP via the DeltaVTM system.
-CSI found that the booster stations appear to be well operated and maintained with no areas of concern noted.

 IMPROVEMENTS